The following sections describe how you configure applications for deployment to a production WebLogic Server environment:

 As previously discussed, a WebLogic Server deployment plan is an optional XML document that you use to configure an application for deployment to a specific WebLogic Server environment.
 A deployment plan specifies setting deployment property values that would normally be defined in an application's WebLogic Server deployment descriptors, or overrides property values that are already defined in a WebLogic Server deployment descriptor.
 When exporting an application, the deployment plan typically acts to override selected properties in the WebLogic Server deployment descriptors you created during development.

 Typically, deployment plans are created by developers along with the associated application files, then distributed to the Administrator or another deployer, who updates the plan for a particular environment (such as staging, testing, or production).
 The deployment plan is stored outside of an application archive or exploded archive directory.
-As a best practice, BEA recommends storing each deployment plan for a single application in its own
+As a best practice, Oracle recommends storing each deployment plan for a single application in its own

-Deployment plans help the Administrator easily modify an application’s WebLogic Server configuration for deployment into to multiple, differing WebLogic Server environments without modifying the deployment descriptor files included in the application archive.
+Deployment plans help the Administrator easily modify an application's WebLogic Server configuration for deployment to multiple, differing WebLogic Server environments without modifying the deployment descriptor files included in the application archive.
 Configuration changes are applied by adding or changing variables in the deployment plan, which define both the location of the WebLogic Server descriptor properties to change and the value to assign to those properties.
 Administrators deploying an application need only change the deployment plan—the original deployment files and deployment descriptors remain unchanged as shown in Figure 4-1.
 To determine the deployment configuration workflow for your environment, see Typical Deployment Configuration Workflows.

 For the Administrator, the primary goal of configuring an application for production deployment is to generate a new deployment plan that is valid and appropriate for the target WebLogic Server environment.
 Specifically, the deployment plan must resolve all external resources references for the application to refer to valid resources available in the target environment.
 If the Application's configuration does not define to valid external resources for the target servers, the application cannot be deployed.